 Pop Culture Fiction is a genre of fiction where stories are intentionally filled with many references from popular pre-existing established works.
 Not just one, or two, or even three references.
 They don't even just reference one medium.
 Instead, these stories reference many works from across different media like they have been written solely to contain pop culture references.
 Some would even go on to have world-building made up of pop culture, and many have even become well-known and iconic because of their references.

 Creators of pop culture fiction tend to be really geeky, and they often reference a myriad of their favorite geeky media like films, comics, video games, and anime.
 Hence why pop culture fiction overlaps with other genres like gamelit and superhero fiction.
 Other genres that it overlaps with include postmodernism, satire and parody.
-But unlike the latter two, pop culture fiction tends to be more serious, with themes ranging from metahumor and immaturity, to the follies of geek culture and commentaries on story-telling.
+But unlike the latter two, pop culture fiction tends to be more serious, with themes ranging from metahumor and immaturity, to the follies of geek culture and commentaries on storytelling.

 Gideon the Ninth

 Memes are a recent phenomenon consisting of complicated but humorous pieces of internet art.
-Memes aren’t taken that much seriously in the realm of artistry but when used at the right moment, they can make for amazing pop culture references.
+Memes aren’t taken that much seriously in the realm of artistry, but when used at the right moment, they can make for amazing pop culture references.
 Gideon the Ninth by Tansyn Muir is a great example.
-At first glance, it looks like your typical sci-fi Dune-esque story about a feudal lord and his knight in a futuristic monarchy-ruled world.
-But then the first meme hits you, then followed by the next.
+At first glance, it looks like your typical sci-fi Dune-esque story about a feudal lord and his knight in a futuristic monarchical world.
+But then the first meme hits you, followed by the next.

 Dark Lord Bert

-Although beginning as a simple GameLit-slash-parody inspired by Ready Player One, the story later evolves into a tale of power, discrimination, loneliness, and the theme of always looking out for the little guy.
-Although it’s a independent book, it is well-written and is considered by many to be one of the best of its genre.
-As a GameLit, it is filled with many references from tabletop games, video games, and the fantasy genre as a whole, such as Dungeons and Dragons, Harry Potter, and Skyrim.
+Although beginning as a simple GameLit-slash-parody inspired by Ready Player One, the story evolves into a tale of power, discrimination, loneliness, and the theme of always looking out for the little guy.
+Although it’s an independent book, it is well-written and is considered by many to be one of the best of its genre.
+As a gamelit, it is filled with many references from tabletop games, video games, and the fantasy genre as a whole, such as Dungeons and Dragons, Harry Potter, and Skyrim.

 Ready Player One